 Altisource is a leader in providing services and technology for the mortgage and real estate industries.
 There client list had gotten so big that it was necessary to break apart there monolithic software platform and create a more modular design system so they could quickly build a smaller, more customizable product for there new and diverse clientele.

-UX Lead.
+UX Lead. / Creative Direction.
 I was responsible for leading research studies with existing clients and identifying there pain points.
 I created a modular library that the architecture team could use to quickly build products that suited each new client.
 I presented to the architecture teams and product owners on a daily basis.
 Worked in 2 week sprints getting the ideas into development quickly so we could fail fast and learn from our users.

 Axure.
 Photoshop.
 Illustrator.
 PowerPoint.